e2tha-e/template-engine-comparison/README.md

 <a href="https://github.com/electric-eloquence/template-engine-benchoff/issues" target="_blank">make suggestions</a>.
 They need to meet the following criteria at a minimum:

-* Render tags that are nested within tags flagging true boolean conditions
+* Render tags that are nested within tags flagging true boolean conditions.
-* Render tags that are nested within tags that loop through arrays of data
+* Render tags that are nested within tags that loop through arrays of data.
-* Compile partials with data passed to them by parameters from the including tag
+* Compile partials with data passed to them by parameters from the including tag.
-* Be written in JavaScript
+* Be written in JavaScript.

 ### Background